7 Best Auto Loans for Bad Credit of April 2026

 • BBB Rating: A+

-myAutoLoan connects borrowers with multiple lenders at once, providing up to four loan offers in minutes.
-They offer financing for new and used cars, private party purchases, lease buyouts, and auto refinancing.
+myAutoLoan submits your application to multiple lenders at once, returning up to four loan offers so you can compare them side by side.
+They cover new and used cars, private party purchases, lease buyouts, and refinancing.

 Why Choose myAutoLoan?